sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

 ### You will learn
   - How to create an SAPUI5 application for SAP Cloud Platform, Cloud Foundry environment
   - How to test-run the app locally in the dev space

+You will build an application that presents a list of suppliers from an on-premise backend.
+The suppliers' data will be retrieved from the `BusinessPartnerSet` collection in the `GWSAMPLE_BASIC` OData service that is available from SAP's ES5 demo gateway.

 After a period of idle time the dev space is automatically stopped.
 In order to re-start the dev space open the [dev space manager](https://triallink.eu10.trial.applicationstudio.cloud.sap/), click the **Play** icon, and click the dev space.